productguy94/merchant-sdk-php/README.md

 ```

 **Sample Response -**
-An example of the response to expect:
+An example of the JSON response to expect:
 ```
 {
    "id": 935,